Eberbach Abbey

 How long should I spend visiting?

-Most visitors find that a few hours is sufficient to explore the abbey and its grounds, especially if participating in a guided tour.
+Most visitors find that a few hours is sufficient to explore the abbey, gardens, and museum exhibits thoroughly.

 Is photography allowed?